What Is A Trade?¶

 An intent specifies:

-- A desired exposure change \(\Delta e\)
+- A desired account value vector change \(\Delta e\)

 Matching simply requires pairing with